dmsul/econtools/doc/source/io.rst

 ----------------------

-These function are primarily auxiliary functions used by :py:meth:`~econtools.load_or_build`, but they can be used directly if needed.
+These function are primarily auxiliary functions used by :py:func:`~econtools.load_or_build`, but they can be used directly if needed.

-:py:meth:`~econtools.read` will use the suffix of the passed filename to use the correct ``pandas`` method to read the data.
+:py:func:`~econtools.read` will use the suffix of the passed filename to use the correct ``pandas`` method to read the data.

 .. code-block:: python